mayankrkhunt/devops-assessment/readme.md

     - stage 1 : build the sample service docker image and pushes it to dockerhub.
     - stage 2 : deploy the sample service to the cluster with a rollout strategy.

+[Mayank]: - Installed Jenkins using helm
+1. $ helm repo add jenkins https://charts.jenkins.io
+2. $ helm repo update
+3. $ helm install jenkins-ci jenkins/jenkins
+4. $ kubectl apply -f jenkins-ingress.yaml

+[Mayank]: - Build and deployment
+1. Clone the repo inside the build pod
+2. Build the image and tag with latest build number and push the image to docker registry.
+3. Getting the last deployed image in variable and replacing the old image with new image with lastest tag as build number in app-deplyment.yaml file and finally deployed the app-deployment.yaml.

  ✨ Good Luck ✨